Amazon DCV is a high-performance remote display protocol that enables secure connections to remote instances, such as VVCR’s Production Instances..

 To extend full-screen across multiple monitors, click View.

-Then select "Full Screen All Monitors" or "Full Screen Selected Monitors."
+Then select Full Screen All Monitors or Full Screen Selected Monitors.

-If you pick "Across Selected Monitors," select the monitors you want to use, and click Apply.
+If you pick Across Selected Monitors, select the monitors you want to use, and click Apply.

-USB Remotization on Windows:
+USB Remotization on Windows

 DCV uses an allow list to regulate USB device usage on remote instances.
-Commonly used devices are included by default, but others must be manually added to the allow list on the Production Module.
+Commonly used devices are included by default, but others must be manually added to the allow list on the Production Instance.

 On your machine running the DCV Client Application, open File Explorer and navigate to C:\Program Files(x86)\NICE\DCV\Client\bin\.